Induction cooking: Cookware

 To get the same surface resistance with copper as with carbon steel would require the metal to be thinner than is practical for a cooking vessel; at 24 kHz a copper vessel bottom would need to be 1/56th the skin depth of carbon steel.
 Since the skin depth is inversely proportional to the square root of the frequency, this suggests that much higher frequencies would be required to obtain equivalent heating in a copper pot as in an iron pot at 24 kHz.
 Such high frequencies are not feasible with inexpensive power semiconductors.
 In 1973 the silicon-controlled rectifiers used were limited to no more than 40 kHz.
 Even a thin layer of copper on the bottom of a steel cooking vessel will shield the steel from the magnetic field and make it unusable for an induction top.
 In ferrous materials some additional heat is created by hysteresis losses, but this creates less than ten percent of the total heat generated.

 New types of power semiconductors and low-loss coil designs have made an all-metal cooker possible which can be used with any metal pot or pan even if not designed for induction.
-Panasonic in 2009 developed a consumer induction cooker that uses a higher-frequency magnetic field of 60 kHz or higher, and a different oscillator circuit design, to allow use with non-ferrous metals as well, including aluminum, multilayer and copper pots and pans.
+In 2009 Panasonic developed a consumer induction cooker that uses a higher-frequency magnetic field of 60 kHz or higher, and a different oscillator circuit design, to allow use with non-ferrous metals as well, including aluminum, multilayer and copper pots and pans.
 In 2017 Panasonic released a single-burner counter top "all metal" unit, using their trade name "Met-All", aimed at commercial kitchens.

-Cooking properties

-Power and control

-Induction cooking provides fast heating, improved thermal efficiency, and more consistent heating than cooking by thermal conduction.
-Generally, the higher the power rating, the faster the cooking time.
-Induction cooktop power ratings are generally quoted for power delivered to the pan, whereas gas ratings are specified in terms of gas use, but gas is much less efficient.
-In practice, induction cook zones commonly have heating performance more comparable to a commercial gas burner than domestic burners.

-Often a thermostat is present to measure the temperature of the pan.
-This helps prevent the pan from severely overheating if accidentally heated empty or boiled dry, but some models can allow the induction cooker to maintain a target temperature.